QuantEcon/lecture-python-intro/lectures/inequality.md

 max_year = plot_data.year.max()
 ```

 The time series for all three countries start and stop in different years.

-We will add a year mask to the data to
-improve clarity in the chart including the different end years associated with each countries time series.
+We will add a year mask to the data to improve clarity in the chart including the different end years associated with each country's time series.

 ```{code-cell} ipython3
 labels = [1979, 1986, 1991, 1995, 2000, 2020, 2021, 2022] + \